Modulos/data_copilot/README.rst

    :align: center
    :width: 100%

-The DataCopilot system is composed of several services, each running in its own Docker container.
+The Data Copilot system is composed of several services, each running in its own Docker container.
 These services interact to provide a comprehensive data processing and management solution.
+The number in brackets indicates the exposed port for each service.
+The number after the colon indicates the internal port used by the service.

 - **Nginx:** This service acts as a reverse proxy for the backend and adminer services.
 It uses the `data-copilot-nginx` Docker image and listens on port 80.